Austin Nola: Miami Marlins (2012–2018)

 Nola returned to the Zephyrs in 2016, serving as the starting shortstop and the second batter in the batting order.
 He also spent time at third base, and practiced at second base to diversify his infield repertoire.
-Nola batted .261 that season, with six home runs and 44 RBIs in 372 at bats.
+Nola batted .261 with six home runs and 44 RBIs in 372 at bats.
 During the 2016 season, Nola worried that his career was stalling and that he was not on the way to the major leagues.
-The Zephyrs' hitting coach, Paul Phillips, suggested that Nola transition from shortstop to catcher, and he rejoined the Arizona Fall League in order to learn the new position.
+Zephyrs' hitting coach Paul Phillips suggested that Nola transition from shortstop to catcher, and he rejoined the AFL to learn the new position.
 In eight games with the Mesa Solar Sox, Nola batted .273, with two home runs and five runs scored.
 That November, the Marlins added Nola to their expanded roster in order to protect him from the Rule 5 draft.

-During the 2016–17 offseason, Nola received private instruction from his brother on how to better his catching abilities through communication with pitchers.
+During the 2016–17 offseason, Nola received private instruction from his brother on improving his catching abilities through communication with pitchers.
 His ability to control the game from behind the plate impressed coaches during spring training, and Nola began the season on the Marlins' 40-man roster for the first time in his career.
 Nola spent the entire 2017 season behind the plate.
-He started with the Double A Jacksonville Jumbo Shrimp, playing 54 games with them before receiving a promotion to which had changed its name from the Zephyrs to the Baby Cakes.
+He started with the Double-A Jacksonville Jumbo Shrimp, playing 54 games with them before receiving a promotion to New Orleans, now nicknamed the Baby Cakes.
 Between the two teams, Nola batted .233 in 2017, with three home runs and 31 RBIs.
-Although Nola began the 2018 season on the Marlins' roster, he was designated for assignment on March 29, and was placed on waivers in order to join the Baby Cakes.
-There, he served as the team's starting catcher and bottom-of-the-order batter.
+Nola was designated for assignment on March 29, 2018 and was placed on waivers and later outrighted to the Baby Cakes.
+There, he served as the team's starting catcher and a bottom-of-the-order batter.
 He played 69 minor league games that season, batting .279 with two home runs and 32 RBIs.
-Nola became a free agent at the end of the season.
+Nola became a free agent after the season.